fjdrl89/DataRelatedCourses/AssociateDataAnalystSQL_DC.md

 - Note that set operations do not require a field to join `ON`.
 - This is because they do not do quite the same thing as join operations we covered in earlier chapters.
 - Rather than comparing and merging tables on the left and right, they stack fields on top of one another.
+- For all set operations, the number of selected columns and their respective data types must be identical.
+- For instance, we can't stack a number field on top of a character field.
+- The result will only use field names (or aliases, if used) of the first `SELECT` statement in the query.

 ```sql
 SELECT *